What to expect

 Recruiter screen

-This is usually a 20 to 30 minute phone or video conversation focused on role fit, level fit, and your background in ML and software engineering.
-You should expect a resume walkthrough, discussion of past ML projects, and questions about Python, deployment, pipelines, and production experience.
+A short conversation (commonly 20–30 minutes by phone or video) focused on role fit, level fit, and your ML and software-engineering background.
+Expect a resume walkthrough, discussion of past ML projects, and questions about Python, deployment, pipelines, and production experience.
 Recruiters also use this round to gauge communication clarity and whether your experience maps to the target team.

 Online assessment

-For many L4/L5 or earlier-career candidates, Amazon includes an online assessment lasting roughly 60 to 120 minutes.
-This typically tests coding under time pressure, problem solving in a minimal editor, and sometimes ML concepts or situational judgment.
-The coding portion commonly centers on core data structures and algorithms, with some candidates also seeing ML multiple-choice or work-style questions.
+For many earlier-career or lower-level candidates (commonly L4/L5), Amazon includes an online assessment, often lasting roughly 60–120 minutes.
+This typically tests coding under time pressure in a minimal editor, and sometimes adds ML concept questions or situational-judgment (work-style) sections.
+The coding portion usually centers on core data structures and algorithms.

 Technical phone/video screen

-This round is usually 45 to 60 minutes and often combines live coding with discussion of your projects and ML fundamentals.
+Usually 45–60 minutes, often combining live coding with discussion of your projects and ML fundamentals.
 Interviewers assess coding fluency, data structures and algorithms, complexity analysis, and whether your ML experience is genuinely production-oriented.
-Expect follow-up questions on model choice, failure cases, metrics, deployment, and how you would improve latency, reliability, or cost.
+Expect follow-ups on model choice, failure cases, metrics, deployment, and how you'd improve latency, reliability, or cost.

-When this round is included, it usually runs 30 to 60 minutes with a manager or senior team member.
-The discussion focuses on team fit, ownership, domain depth, and how you handle ambiguity in real projects.
+When included, this round (roughly 30–60 minutes) is with a manager or senior team member and focuses on team fit, ownership, domain depth, and how you handle ambiguity.
 You may be asked to walk through an end-to-end ML system you built, explain architectural trade-offs, and show how you measured business impact.

-This is typically a 45 to 60 minute technical interview focused on core ML knowledge and project depth.
-Interviewers test whether you can reason from first principles on topics like bias-variance tradeoff, regularization, feature engineering, model evaluation, class imbalance, overfitting, and debugging.
-A common pattern is to start with broad ML concepts and then drill into why you chose specific models, metrics, and validation strategies in your own work.
+A technical interview (typically 45–60 minutes) focused on core ML knowledge and project depth.
+Interviewers test whether you can reason from first principles on topics like the bias-variance tradeoff, regularization, feature engineering, model evaluation, class imbalance, and overfitting.
+A common pattern is to open with broad ML concepts, then drill into why you chose specific models, metrics, and validation strategies in your own work.

 ML system design round

-This round usually lasts 45 to 60 minutes and is a whiteboard-style or verbal architecture discussion.
-You are evaluated on end-to-end ML engineering judgment: data pipelines, offline training, online inference, scalability, monitoring, experimentation, retraining, rollback, and cost-awareness.
-Common prompts include designing recommendation, ranking, fraud, personalization, search, forecasting, vision, or NLP systems under real production constraints.
+A 45–60 minute architecture discussion (whiteboard-style or verbal) that evaluates end-to-end ML engineering judgment: data pipelines, offline training, online inference, scalability, monitoring, experimentation, retraining, rollback, and cost-awareness.
+Common prompts involve designing recommendation, ranking, fraud, personalization, search, forecasting, vision, or NLP systems under realistic production constraints.

 Behavioral / Leadership Principles round

-Amazon commonly includes a 45 to 60 minute round dedicated to behavioral evaluation, though Leadership Principles may also be tested throughout the loop.
-This round assesses ownership, customer obsession, dive deep, invent and simplify, bias for action, deliver results, and earn trust.
-Interviewers usually press beyond your initial STAR answer and ask exactly what you owned, what trade-offs you made, what metric improved, and what you would do differently now.
+Amazon commonly includes a 45–60 minute round dedicated to behavioral evaluation, though Leadership Principles may also be tested throughout the loop.
+This round probes principles such as Customer Obsession, Ownership, Dive Deep, Invent and Simplify, Bias for Action, Deliver Results, and Earn Trust.
+Interviewers usually press beyond your initial STAR answer to ask exactly what you owned, what trade-offs you made, which metric improved, and what you'd do differently now.

 Bar Raiser round